 - ⅛ teaspoon ground cinnamon

-- Line 2 baking sheets with silpats or parchment paper.
+- Preheat your oven to 350ºF and line 2 baking sheets with parchment paper.

-- Puree beans and milk beverage in a food processor until smooth.
+- Puree the beans and milk beverage in a food processor until smooth.

-- Remove ½ cup puree and refrigerate the rest for another use.
+- Remove ½ cup of the puree and refrigerate the rest for another use.

 - Using an electric mixer, cream together dairy-free margarine, shortening, and sugar.
 Add the ½ cup white bean puree and both extracts and beat at medium speed until well combined.
 Add chickpea flour, baking soda, baking powder, sea salt and cinnamon, and mix on low speed just until completely incorporated, scraping down the sides of bowl as necessary.